GewelsJI/VPS/README.md

 - *[Jan/30/2023]* We update the bounding box annotation with COCO-like format, ie, `[x,y,width,height]` where x and y are the upper-left coordinates of the bounding box.
 Please download the latest compressed file at [here](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_PREPARATION.md#step-1-request-and-download).
 Thanks for Yingling Lu for pointing out this issue.
 - *[August/24/2022]* :boom: Our paper has been accepted by [Machine Intelligence Research (MIR)](https://www.springer.com/journal/11633) journal.
 - *[July/03/2022]* :boom: We update a new version of SUN-SEG with more fine-grained data splits, including seen/unseen senarios.
 More details refer to our technical report.
 Also, the new PaperWithCode page refer to [SUN-SEG-Easy](https://paperswithcode.com/dataset/sun-seg-easy) & [SUN-SEG-Hard](https://paperswithcode.com/dataset/sun-seg-hard).
-- *[May/11/2022]* Release rejected labels: [SUN-SEG-Rejected-Labels](https://drive.google.com/file/d/1OtK2PR6gKQv56dIFjw0rXadcgGonf93S/view?usp=sharing).
+- *[May/11/2022]* Release rejected labels: [SUN-SEG-Rejected-Labels (Google Drive, 120.7MB)](https://drive.google.com/file/d/1OtK2PR6gKQv56dIFjw0rXadcgGonf93S/view?usp=sharing).
 More details see [here](https://github.com/GewelsJI/VPS/blob/main/docs/DATA_DESCRIPTION.md#rejected-labels).
 - *[March/27/2022]* Release pretrained checkpoints and whole benchamrks results.
 - *[March/18/2022]* Upload the whole training/testing code for our enhanced model PNS+.
 - *[March/15/2022]* Release the evaluation toolbox for the VPS task.
 Add a [Awesome_Video_Polyp_Segmentation.md](https://github.com/GewelsJI/VPS/blob/main/docs/AWESOME_VPS.md) for tracking latest trends of this community.